 The second gap, instead, refers to those companies that are addressing sustainability with a compliance-driven mindset.
 Particularly, the “tick in the box” approach will prevent from exploiting sustainability as a lever of competitive advantage.

-Through training, executives can learn why and how to root sustainability within the core of their business.
-In fact, embedding sustainability within the company DNA calls for a change in value systems, business practices, and strategies.
+Through continuous training, executives can learn why and how to root sustainability within the core of their business.
+In fact, ESG strategy development within the company DNA calls for a change in value systems, business practices, and strategies.

-However, these transformations require acknowledged executives and a workforce that understands the meaning and importance of ESG issues for the long-term success of the organisation.
+These transformations require executives that understand the importance of ESG issues for the long-term success of the organisation.

 Corporate Sustainability Training in practice

 When designing training programs hinged on ESG criteria, online sustainability courses can educate employees on technical standards and tools.
-Nevertheless, including an experiential hands-on component in training has proved to translate into better outcomes.
+Nevertheless, including a hands-on component in training has proved to translate into better outcomes.

 Therefore, employees can be engaged in sustainability projects that enhance their knowledge on the topic and foster a forward-thinking and proactive approach.